 Research & Publications

 Below are a number of research reports, papers and other publications that you might find useful - if you think we have missed anything then do let us know!
-If you are a member of Care Farming UK you can find more resources here if you are not a member then you can join us here!
+If you are a member you can find more resources here if you are not a member then you can join us here!

 Please note that unfortunately due to limited staff resources we are unable to help with generalist research queries or to assist in developing research questions for dissertations, PhDs and other student projects.
 However if you have a specific query or have been unable to find the answer in the resources below then feel free to get in touch.